CorentinP1234/RSA-Cryptography-Toolkit/README.md

-# RSA Python Module
+# RSA Toolkit Python Module

 ## Description
 This Python module includes an implementation of the RSA (Rivest-Shamir-Adleman) algorithm.
 The RSA algorithm is a widely used public key cryptosystem that allows for secure data transmission.
+The module provides various functionalities related to RSA encryption, decryption, key generation, and signature operations.

 ## Features
 - Implements RSA (Rivest-Shamir-Adleman) encryption and decryption